fluro-developers/fluro-vue/docs/README.md

 ```

-Include in your Vue app, and initialize with your `vuex` store
+Include in your custom Vue app, and initialize with your `vuex` store
 ```javascript
 // main.js